 While at the UNSW Jenni’s two-year-old son was rushed into emergency vomiting bile.
 Here an emergency department registrar used ultrasound to diagnose intussusception which became a light bulb moment for Jenni.
 “I suddenly saw that the use of ultrasound was almost endless and that it had so much potential in point of care medicine.
 I wanted to spread the word, but more than that, I wanted to utilise my experience in teaching with my clinical ultrasound skills to be the best educator I could be.”

-Not long after, Jenni was introduced to Sue and Tony Davis, the founders of the AIU by mutual friends Rob and Margo Gill.
+Not long after, Jenni was introduced to Sue and Tony Davies, the founders of the AIU by mutual friends Rob and Margo Gill.
 Sue accredited Jenni as a trainer, and she would regularly fly to the Gold Coast as a clinical specialist for the AIU.
 By 2013 Jenni and Kim had moved to the Gold Coast so that Jenni could take a full-time position at the AIU and this ultimately led to Jenni and Kim buying the business to allow Sue and Tony to retire in 2014.

 So what is Jenni’s vision for the future?